Urby Emanuelson

 Urby Vitorrio Diego Emanuelson (born 16 June 1986) is a Dutch former professional footballer.
-He is the currently assistant trainer of Utrecht.
+He is the currently assistant trainer of Jong Ajax.

 As a product of the Ajax Youth Academy, Emanuelson spent most of his career at Ajax playing as a left wing-back, before being played more as a left midfielder or left winger by manager Martin Jol.
 As a result, he flourished in his new role on the left wing, frequently making runs and assisting from the flanks while scoring goals himself.
 After his move to AC Milan, his then-manager Massimiliano Allegri played Emanuelson also as an attacking midfielder, midfielder and right winger.

 Club career

 Ajax

 Emanuelson is a product of Ajax's youth system, joining them from Voorland SC.
 Having progressed through the club's youth system, he signed his first professional contract, keeping him until 2006.
 Having been called up to the first team on two occasions, on 24 February 2005 Emanuelson made his Ajax debut, coming on as a 79th-minute substitute, in a 3–1 loss against Auxerre in the second leg of the UEFA Cup Round of 32.
 He made his debut during the 2004–05 season on 10 April 2005, coming on as a 78th-minute substitute, in a 4–2 home win over AZ Alkmaar.
 Emanuelson later made three more appearances, adding up his tally to five at the end of the 2004–05 season.